-Life processes are the essential phenomenon of living organisms without which we cannot survive.
+Life processes are the essential phenomenon of living organisms without them we cannot survive.
 Different species exhibit their ability to survive by various means and the life processes are one of the most important aspect of survival.
 Although every life process is important but they are not the same among different species .
 Some of the most common life processes in human beings includes respiration, digestion(nutrition), locomotion, circulation, and excretion.
 Digestion deals with the process of converting complex food products into simpler nutrients with the help of the mechanical and chemical action of the digestive system.
 In this post let us understand the importance of digestion and why the digestion process in one of the important life process.

 Digestion in human beings

 Nutrition and digestion is one of the priority processes next tot he respiration and heart beats.
 Hungry for a day or two can make the individual sick and might even die.
 Our digestive system assists in the process of cutting, chewing, grinding, mixing, swallowing, digestion( mechanical and chemical ) and absorption of food.
 It is also known as the GI system( Gastrointestinal System) , alimentary canal, or Gut.
 Gut is an irregular cavity begins from the mouth and continue to the pharynx, stomach, small intestine, large intestine, rectum and ends at the anus.
 Human digestive system includes primary organs and a number of accessory glands that aid in the process of digestion.
 The alimentary canal is lined with a continuous channel of mucus membranes , submucosa, , circular and longitudinal muscles, connective tissues along with a very rich supply of nerves and blood vessels.
 Gut has the capacity to move the food in a wavy fashion and the movement is called peristaltic movement.
 Peristalsis is aided by the action of neuromuscular system through their alternative contractions and relaxations.